sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 #### 1.1.1.5 Get operation on QoS buffer and it's mapping
 This displays the output of the buffer pool/profile and it's mapping with priority group and queue.

+#### 1.1.1.6 Allow user defined lossless profile based on cable length and speed
+This requirement is to add a field in the PORT table to avoid automatic creation of buffer profile for lossless profile based on the cable length and speed so that user can create the profile based on the particular use-case.

 ### 1.1.2 Backend mechanisms to support configuration and get
  QoS buffer init populates/clears the following tables in the Redis ConfigDB by default, the size & xoff values vary based on HW capabilities.